Home > Blog > Do’s and Don’ts: Wedding Dress Storage

 Do store your dress in a cool, dry place.

-Storing your dress properly is crucial to the life of your dress.
+Storing a wedding dress properly is crucial to the life of the dress.
 How can improperly preserved or stored wedding dresses be ruined?

 • Exposure to sunlight can cause yellowing; exposure to moisture can cause mildew or mold, which irrevocably stains fabric.
 Extreme temperatures and humidity are hard on the dress fabric, so don’t store it in an attic or basement.
 Instead, store it under your bed or on a closet shelf.